SV

 Correct Answer: B. Ganges

-The Battle of Buxar took place near the town of Buxar on the banks of the Ganges in modern-day Bihar.
-The British victory resulted in the 1765 Treaty of Allahabad.
-This treaty gave the British administrative and financial control over the wealthiest provinces of India.
+• **Ganges** = The Battle of Buxar took place near the town of Buxar on the banks of the Ganges river in modern-day Bihar. • **1764** — The British victory resulted in the 1765 Treaty of Allahabad, which gave them administrative and financial control over the wealthiest provinces of India. • 💡 Wrong-option analysis: [Indus]: Located in present-day Pakistan and western India, far from Buxar; [Yamuna]: A tributary of the Ganges, but the battle was directly on the Ganges at Buxar; [Sutlej]: A river in Punjab, located far to the northwest of Buxar.